jihao2021/Gomoku/README.md

 https://github.com/kevinddchen/AlphaGomoku?tab=readme-ov-file or

-https://github.com/junxiaosong/AlphaZero_Gomoku and the paper to develop a new RL + monte carlo tree search based algorithm for playing gomuku.
+https://github.com/junxiaosong/AlphaZero_Gomoku and the paper to develop a new RL + monte carlo tree search based algorithm for playing gomoku.

-Please use google gemini or other AI tools to build a GUI to play Gomuku.
+Please use google gemini or other AI tools to build a GUI to play Gomoku.

 Please prepare a presentation slide to illustrate your model.